research-software-collaborations/research-software-collaborations.github.io/pages/docs/newteammember.md

 ---
 permalink: /docs/newteammember.html
 layout: default
-title: Information for new HSF-India team members
+title: Information for new HSF-India collaborators
 pagetype: doc
 ---

-### Things new HSF-India team members need to do
+### Things new HSF-India collaborators should do

-New HSF-India team members need to do some number of things to get connected.
+New HSF-India collaborators need to do some number of things to get connected.
 This webpage documents the things that need to be done.
 If you find there are steps not mentioned here, or missing/unclear information, please [contribute an improvement][]!

 #### HSF-India website

 * Request membership in the [research software collaborations GitHub organization](https://github.com/research-software-collaborations/research-software-collaborations.github.io).
 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder][].
-It should be 320x240 pixels.
+It should be 320x240 pixels and in general should be less than 100kB.
-* Add a "`<your github username>.yml`" file to the [people folder in the website repository][people].
+* Add a "`<your github username>.yml`" file to the [_collaborators folder in the website repository][_collaborators].
 Here is an example:

 ```yml
 active: true